tildeleb/heapsort/README.md

 Second, I looked at a number of implementations and they were all about the same.
 Of course some were clearer and better written than others.
 I coded a simple version in Go to get a feel for the algorithm.

 Third, I had to decide what language to use in addition to Go.
-I have done a large amount of C coding and I did not want to code the second version in C. I like Javascript and it's a relevant language for this job, but I knew there would be issues with I/O. I took a chance and decided to use Javascript.
-In end I was able to read from a local filesystem and sort but realized that the API I was using was dead.
+I have done a large amount of C coding and I did not want to code the second version in C. I considered a lisp or scheme version but wasn't sure that was the right choice for this assignment.

+I like Javascript and it's a relevant language for this job, but I knew there would be issues with local filesystem I/O. I took a chance and decided to use Javascript.
+In end I was able to read from the local filesystem and run the Heapsort.
+Just as I was about to start on writing the sorted results to the local filesystem I realized that the API I was using was "dead" and writes to the local filesystem were not implemented in Safari.
+I probably could have made it work in Chrome, which has a complete implementation of the API, but a dead API is a dead API (see below for details).
 So with much regret I coded the second version in C.

 Fourth, there were two basic decisions to make about how to code the algorithm.

 a.
-My version had to use location 0 of a slice and many of the examples start indcies at location 1.
+My version had to use location 0 of a slice and many of the examples start indicies at location 1.
 That's an easy adjustment.

 b.
 Another decision to make was to use the Go sort package interface called Interface.
 Go's libraries have a public interface for sort algorithms called, creatively enough, "Interface".
 This interface only has 3 functions defined.